 with mortise and tenon joinery .
 This construction method dates back

 thousands of years for its strength.
 When installed and maintained properly – your

 Real Carriage Doors will last for generations.

-Some examples are highlighted below for your consideration.
+Some examples of the types of door wood, glass, and details we offer are highlighted below for your consideration.

 Dress up your door by pairing various door wood types onto a single design.
 For example : stiles and rails Mahogany , panels and window sticking Padauk, and contrasting pegs Walnut…Design is in the details!

 Form follows function – we build fixed or operable windows to compliment your Real Carriage Doors.